Row of solar panels

 Advertisement

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
-Annual price estimates assume general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Citipower network in Melbourne but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Energex network in Brisbane but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
-Annual price estimates assume general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
+Annual price estimates assume general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
-Annual price estimates assume general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
+Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-2. Shading or dirt
+2. Dirt or shading

 3. Inverter issues

-Read More: What is the best solar inverter for my home?
+Read more: What is the best solar inverter for my home?

 4. Micro cracks